finite-element/finite-element-course/doc/source/implementation.rst

 Formalities and marking scheme
 ------------------------------

-The implementation exercise is due at the end of term.
+The implementation exercise is due immediately prior to the Summer Semester study days/revision period.
 That is, by 1600 on Friday 22 March.
-You must submit your work uploading the git hash on Blackboard.
+You must submit your work uploading the github URL and hash on Moodle.
 You can conveniently :ref:`find this hash on the commits page for your repository on GitHub <fons:git-hash>`.
 For the avoidance of doubt, the commit you submit must date from before the deadline!

 The marking scheme will be as follows:

-First/distinction (70-100)
+Excellent (18-20)
   All parts of the implementation are correct and all tests pass.
 The code style is always very clear and the implementation of every exercise is transparent and elegant.
-Upper second/merit (60-70)
+Good (14-17)
   The implementation is correct but let down somewhat by poor coding style.
 Alternatively, submissions which are correct and well written up to and including solving the Helmholtz problem but which do not include a correct solution to boundary conditions will earn an upper second.
-Lower second/pass (50-60)
+Pass (10-13)
   There are significant failings in the implementation resulting in many test failures, and/or the coding style is sufficiently poor that the code is hard to understand.
-Fail (0-50)
+Fail (0-9)
   The implementation is substantially incomplete.
 Correct implementations may have been provided for some of the earlier exercises but the more advanced parts of the implementation exercise have not been